Q-Technologies/puppet-osbaseline/README.md

 ###### Remove a group even if nodes are pinned to it

     baseline_selection -a remove_group -f

+### Deploy OS Baseline

+Here is an example workflow for upgrading nodes from one baseline to another:

+* Identify machines to upgrade (or downgrade)
+  * node1.example.com
+  * node2.example.com
+* Create the new baseline on the YUM server (assuming the latest packages are already downloaded): `lobm -c /etc/lobm/baselines/RedHat6_201811 -o 2018-12-10`
+* Create the corresponding group in the Puppet console: `baseline_selection -a add_group -g 2018-12-10`
+* Add nodes to OS Baseline group in Puppet: `baseline_selection -a add_to_group -g 2018-12-10 node1.example.com node2.example.com`
+* Run puppet on nodes: `puppet job run -n node1.example.com,node2.example.com`
+* Preview the package changes (optional): `puppet task run osbaseline::check_update -n node1.example.com,node2.example.com`

 ## Usage - For Repository Servers
 Include the `osbaseline::server` class in the profile of your repository server: